You should know by now that we’re a fan of all mini dogs. Our latest obsession? The Miniature Labrador.

 The most common traits include short legs, a large, rounded head, and turned-out feet.

-Mini Labs and Health
+Do Mini Labs Have Health Problems?

 Unfortunately, their shorter, sometimes-bent legs place an increased strain on the joints, so these small Labs have an even greater tendency toward arthritis than most Labs do.